stebrech/accessible-pdf/README.md

 ```

 ### post_title
-The title describes the issue as clear and short as posssible.
+The title describes the issue as clear and short as possible.

 ### author
-The name of the author of the post.
-If another user contributes changes to the post, the name of the author doesn't change.
+This is the name of the first author of the post.
+If another user submit changes to the post, the name of the author mustn't change.
+The name of the new contributor will be added to the post manually.

 ### layout
 The layout or better the post type can be